olleharstedt/olleharstedt.github.io/_posts/2026-06-06-receipt-printer-declarative-domain-specific-language.markdown

 This is a pretty fun exercise:

-Write a DSL that works as a template engine for a receipt printer
+Write a domain-specific langugae (DSL) that works as a template engine for a receipt printer

 Evaluators should be able to output JSON, raw text, XML, or whatever (one evaluator class per output format, that is)